 Since our product has been distributed so well, we’ve been able to develop brand recognition.
 As a result, many individuals search for our company on Google and land on our website.
-Our goal is to not only have them convert, but have them opt into our email subscriber list.
-We do this by displaying an interactive spinning wheel email pop up as soon as the visitor lands on our website.
+Our goal is to not only have them convert but have them opt into our email subscriber list.

-And once you have them in place, you’re ready for the next phase of building your sales funnel: turning on a traffic source.
-This is where you load up as many prospects as possible in the top of your funnel and let the converting assets work their magic.
+And once you have proper add-ons in place, you’re ready for the next phase of building your sales funnel: turning on a traffic source.
+This is where you load up as many prospects as possible at the top of your funnel and let the converting assets work their magic.

 Step 3: Build Your Traffic Engine